-The Mexican dub of King of the Hill had the title translated as Los Reyes de la Colina, changing the family's name to Reyes, a real Hispanic name, while still preserving the pun on the phrase "king of the hill."
+The Mexican dub had the title translated as Los Reyes de la Colina, changing the family's name to Reyes, a real Hispanic name, while still preserving the pun on the phrase "king of the hill."
 For example, Hank Hill's name was changed to Hector Reyes.

 The Hungarian dub attempted this, though how successful it was is questionable.
 Essentially, they rewrote every line of dialog to sound more "realistic" — by packing them chock full of swear words, especially Boomhauer's speeches.
 This is a common tactic, and the dubs of South Park and Family Guy also made use of it (more like abused it), but unlike those, King of the Hill had morning and afternoon timeslots, when children could watch it.
 Another unique change they made was giving Hank a very gruff redneck voice.
 Beginning from season 7, the dub became a straight translation of the original, abandoning the profanities.